UVADS/DS-3001/week-11-reinforcement-lab/README.md

 # Part 4: Clean up
 The final part of this assignment is to make a pull request
 1. fork this repo: https://github.com/alonzi/DS-3001
-2. create a file called [uvaNetID].R in the folder assignment-submissions (eg for me: assignment-submissions/LPA2A.R) << knitr rmarkdown whatever is ok too >>
+2. create a file called [uvaNetID].R in the folder assignment-submissions (eg for me: assignment-submissions/LPA2A.R)
 3. the file must contain one coding thing you haven't done before (aka something you learned today in this session)
 4. submit your pull request including
     1. your code